andysctu/SteelX/README.md

 To implement List : </br>

 main :</br>

-Save the change in Hangar and go in game smoothly</br> Generalize a standard way to change weapon ( different weapon has its own damage , animation , ... ) </br> Add the heat bar</br>
+Move on to the next weapon : RCL034</br>
-Move on to the next weapon</br>
+Generalize a standard way to change weapon ( different weapon has its own damage , animation , ... ) </br> Add the heat bar</br>
 Save User data & account</br>
 Game modes</br>
 Remake all animations (skills not included) to high quality</br>